 Paranoia in the ranks of the Democrats is reinforced, the journalist said.
 However, no such version is not supported by at least a minimum of evidence.
 Today, says Greenwald, enjoys popularity among Democrats Louise Mensch, which "dishonored publicly many times that writing about it would be too long."

-Tellingly, opus Mensch and her posts on Twitter are so insane that it can not be taken seriously, the article says Greenwald.
-"She decided to pour his insanity in torpedoing the conspiracies of Trampe and Russia, and thus attracted to his side a huge number of Democrats who are convinced that all their critics - the Kremlin spies", explains the founder of The Intercept. .
+What is characteristic, Mensch's opuses and her posts on Twitter are so insane that it's impossible to take it seriously, says Greenwald's article.
+"She decided to pour her insanity into torpedoing conspiracies about Trump and Russia, and thereby attracted a huge number of democrats who were convinced that all their critics were Kremlin spies," explains the founder of The Intercept. .